Israel to approve hundreds of new settler homes in West Bank

 Israeli authorities were due to approve on Wednesday the construction of 1,285 housing units to be built in 2018 and advance planning for 2,500 others in about 20 different settlements, Lieberman said in a statement.

 There was no immediate comment from the Palestinian officials.
-The Palestinians say Israeli settlements in the West bank, a key issue in peace talks. deny them a viable contiguous state.
+The Palestinians say Israeli settlements in the West bank, a key issue in peace talks, deny them a viable contiguous state.

-U.S.-brokered peace talks between Israel and the Palestinians collapsed in 2014 and a bid by the Trump administration to restart them have shown little sign of progress.
+U.S.-brokered peace talks between Israel and the Palestinians collapsed in 2014 and a bid by President Donald Trump’s administration to restart them have shown little sign of progress.

+Asked about the construction plans, a U.S. State Department official said there had been no change in policy on settlements and the Israeli government had made clear that going forward “its intent is to adopt a policy regarding settlement activity that takes the President’s concerns into consideration.”

+“The United States welcomes this.
+As the President has said repeatedly, the administration is firmly committed to pursuing a comprehensive peace between Israelis and Palestinians,” the U.S. official said on condition of anonymity.

 The White House said on Monday U.S. Vice President Mike Pence will visit the region from Jan.
-20 to 23, embarking on a tour originally planned for December after President Donald Trump recognized Jerusalem as the capital of Israel.
+20 to 23, embarking on a tour originally planned for December after Trump recognized Jerusalem as the capital of Israel.

 Pence will hold talks with Egyptian President Abdel Fattah al-Sisi, Jordan’s King Abdullah and Israeli Prime Minister Benjamin Netanyahu, the White House said.